If you’re planning to visit West Yorkshire, you have to visit Leeds. So, how do you know Leeds is a great destination for you?

 Not only you can see all the arms but will you enjoy their daily exhibitions.

 This is one of my favourite places in Leeds!
-You can find restaurants, the Royal Armouries Museum and cute coffees.
+You can find restaurants, the Royal Armouries Museum and cute coffees, or you can just simply go for a tranquil walk.

 The river view is beautiful and you can see little boats on the sides!
 It’s a peaceful area to be but it can be a busy one as well when there are events such as Light Night and the Waterfront Festival.